 Everything We Know About the Fourth & Final Season of 'Ozark'

 The hit Netflix series is wrapping up with an expanded final season.

-While it took almost a year and a half for the show to follow up on its second installment, considering all of the jaw-dropping moments and that final blood-shed shot of the season, fans are already clamoring for more.
-Here's everything we know about Season 4 of Ozark so far.
+While it took almost a year and a half for the show to follow up on its second installment, considering all of the jaw-dropping moments and that final bloodshed shot of the season, fans have been waiting for more.
+Here's everything we know about Season 4, its final installment, of Ozark so far.

 In late June 2020, Netflix announced Ozark would be back for a fourth season, dropping one of its classic cryptic black-and-white videos on social media.
 It was inevitable the incredibly popular and acclaimed series would be green-lit for a fourth season, but what was surprising about the renewal was that it confirmed that this would be the final season of the series.
 Of course, good things can't last forever and nobody would want for the show to turn into watching the Byrdes either on the run for years or rotting away in jail.
 Netflix wrote that the show is "going out with a bang," though, so whatever is in store for the final chapter of Marty and Wendy's operation, you can bet it'll be good.